+Transportation Partnerships

-Transportation Partnerships Create and seize opportunities to identify and achieve shared goals, responsibilities, and participation, while leveraging funding opportunities with regional partners or others making investments in the city.
+Create and seize opportunities to identify and achieve shared goals, responsibilities, and participation, while leveraging funding opportunities with regional partners or others making investments in the city.

-Historically, the City of Minneapolis has collaborated with the State of Minnesota, Hennepin County, Metro Transit, and other agencies to achieve success in transportation planning and implementation.
+With the State of Minnesota, Hennepin County, Metro Transit, and other agencies to achieve success in transportation planning and implementation.
 These partnerships have helped the City create a wide reaching transportation network and access a larger pool of funding opportunities.
 The City can continue to leverage other larger or capital programs that can help fund improvements and coordinate timelines and efforts in order to efficiently implement projects and achieve shared outcomes consistent with City transportation policies.